 Introduced in March 2021, our Bitesize series offer free, weekly, online sessions covering a range of topics relevant to Rett families.

 To date, the sessions have covered Covid19 and Rett Syndrome, parental wellbeing, spasticity and movement disorders, common health concerns, eyecare and vision, scoliosis, gastrostomies, reflux and respiratory issues.

-You can watch any/all of our previous Bitesize session recordings in full on our YouTube channel here.
+You can now watch any/all of our previous Bitesize session recordings in full or as snippets on our YouTube channel here.

 The series will continue in September.
 Keep an eye on our Informational Events page for details of upcoming events and how to book.